merima98/Node.js-exercises/README.md

 SENDING EMAILS:
 - Write *npm install --save nodemailer nodemailer-sendgrid-transport*.
 With this package is provided to send emails from one address to another.
 User can define subject of the mail, content, sented and reciever of an email.
+- Create account on Send Grid app.sendgrid.com.
+Create sender in Sender Authentication.
+After creating new sender use that email as an email of sender in auth.js.

 ### Phase 20 :: Adding Validation